-On this episode of the podcast, the guys from Duck Legs Podcast hosted me for a Facebook Live video interview, and as always was a very entertaining discussion.
+On this episode of the podcast, the guys from Duck Legs Podcast hosted me for a Facebook Live video interview on starting a cash practice.
+As always, it was a very entertaining discussion.
 This was a long chat, so it’s split into two separate episodes.

 An exciting personal note before we dive in: I’m a dad!
 Our twins are here!
 They’ve been home about a week as of this posting and everyone is doing great.
 My wife is truly a champ and I’m so proud of her!

 In this episode, we discuss these topics related to starting a cash practice: